 Wow this is a big one.
 People now access the web using a huge variety of devices.
 It’s depressing, but you’d be shocked at how many people first experience your portfolio on a little phone.
 I know you don’t want it to be true, but, really, it is!
 And this percentage will just continue to grow.

 We all (me included!) like to think that people experience our portfolio on a nice big monitor with huge resolution.
 Of course, that is how WE like to look at it, but the number of people that actually experience the portfolio site in this high-res web browser mode is not as high as we hope.

 So, it is even more important that the portfolio site is responsive from every device, from dinky iPhones to tablets to huge monitors.
 The way the site bends around to every kind of device is super-impressive.
 There is a lot of secret-sauce happening, I can tell.
 At some point as the width shrinks to a mobile phone, for example, my navigational elements change from a horizontal arrangement to a vertical arrangement.
 This is cool!
 I bet there are a few people that might complain about this, but not me.
 It’s more important that people be able to navigate your site than it to maintain the original orientation and have an unreadable, tiny font.

 Other Bits to consider

-Well, read my full-on SmugMug Review for even more stuff or to see how to save $$ with a discount code.
+Well, read my full-on SmugMug Review for even more details.
 There are 50 other little tiny things that have also been improved – some of which I use and others that I do not.
 I could go on and on… like I love how my whole theme looks a certain way but the Buy Print button jumps out.
 I like how easy it was to make a customized page and put different gallery elements on it.
 Ack…I could go on and on.
-I’ll tie this up now with a little bow now by simply recommending that you pop over to SmugMug to and give it a try!
+I’ll tie this up now with a little bow now by simply recommending that you pop over to SmugMug to and give it a try! 🙂